nwolber/xCUTEr/README.md

 Only meaningful together with `commands`.
 * target: Where to execute the command.
 Either empty for hosts or `local` to execute on the machine xCUTEr is running on.
+* retries: How often to retry a failed command.
 * stdout: File where to redirect STDOUT of the command and subcommands.
 Inherited output files can be overriden by subcommands.
 Supports *[templating](#templating)*.